ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_matrix_addition_SOP.md

 Files need to be uploaded to the [google bucket](https://console.cloud.google.com/storage/browser/hca-prod-ebi-matrices)

 The way we did it last time was to create a folder for each project as <project_uuid>-<project_shortname>, then have all the files for that project inside that folder.
-Worth checking with UCSC if they want this to remain the same.
+Worth checking with UCSC browser team if they want this to remain the same.

-Ensure you have access rights to the bucket before attempting to upload.
+If you can't access the bucket in the console link above, you need to request access from the UCSC browser team.
+Also check whether you have the option to upload/download/delete.

 ### Uploading through the console